MicrosoftDocs/well-architected/well-architected/service-guides/azure-disk-storage.md

 # Azure Well-Architected Framework perspective on Azure Disk Storage

 Azure managed disks are a type of Azure Disk Storage that simplify the management of storage for Azure Virtual Machines.
 Managed disks are block-level storage volumes that Azure manages.
 They're similar to physical disks in an on-premises server, but they operate in a virtual environment.
-When you use a managed disk, you must specify the disk size, the disk type, and configure the disk.
+When you use a managed disk, you must specify the disk size type and configure the disk.
 After you configure the disk, Azure manages subsequent operations and maintenance tasks.

 This article assumes that as an architect, you've reviewed the [storage options](/azure/architecture/guide/technology-choices/storage-options) and chose Azure Disk Storage as the storage service for your workload.
 The guidance in this article provides architectural recommendations that are mapped to the principles of the [Well-Architected Framework pillars](../pillars.md).